 IN OUR CAPACITY as bond counsel, we have participated in the preparation of and have examined a transcript of certified proceedings pertaining to the Bonds, on which we have relied in giving our opinion.
-The transcript contains certified copies of certain proceedings of the Issuer; an escrow agreement (between the Issuer and The Bank of New York Mellon Trust Company, N.A., as escrow agent (the "Escrow Agent"); a report (the "Report") of Grant Thornton LLP, Certified Public Accountants (the "Verification Agent"), verifying the sufficiency of the deposits made with the Escrow Agent for defeasance of the obligations being refunded (the "Refunded Obligations") and the mathematical accuracy of certain computations of the yield on the Bonds and obligations acquired with the proceeds of the Bonds; and customary certificates of officers, agents and representatives of the Issuer, and other public officials, and other certified showings relating to the authorization and issuance of the Bonds.
+The transcript contains certified copies of certain proceedings of the Issuer; a sufficiency certificate from the City's Financial Advisor, (the "Sufficiency Certificate" verifying the sufficiency of the deposits made with the Paying Agent/Registrar of the obligations being refunded (the "Refunded Obligations") for the defeasance of the Refunded Obligations and customary certificates of officers, agents and representatives of the Issuer, and other public officials, and other certified showings relating to the authorization and issuance of the Bonds.
 We have also examined such applicable provisions of the Internal Revenue Code of 1986, as amended (the "Code"), court decisions, United States Department of the Treasury regulations, and rulings of the Internal Revenue Service (the "Service") as we have deemed relevant.
 We have also examined executed Bond No. 1 of this issue.